 Non-surgical management is seldom recommended, except where the risks of a general anaesthetic or surgery are considered excessive (e.g. patients with severe heart disease, uncontrolled hormonal disorders or immune conditions, etc.).
-The cornerstones of non-surgical treatment are body weight management, physiotherapy, exercise modification, and medication (anti-inflammatory pain killers).
-These same techniques are also important in the short-term management of dogs who are treated surgically, although the primary surgical aim is to minimize the requirement for long-term exercise restriction and medication.
+The cornerstones of non-surgical treatment are bodyweight management, physiotherapy, exercise modification and medication (anti-inflammatory painkillers).
+These same techniques are also important in the short-term management of dogs who are treated surgically, although the primary surgical aim is to minimise the requirement for long-term exercise restriction and medication.
 Dogs greater than 15kg have a very poor chance of becoming clinically normal with non-surgical treatment.
 Dogs weighing less than 15kg and cats have a better chance, although improvement usually takes several months and is rarely complete.

 Ligament replacement techniques

-Various surgical techniques that mimic the procedures used for ligament replacement in humans have been practiced for more than five centuries.
-Techniques using transfer of local tissues have the poorest chance of returning limb function to nearly normal or normal.
-This is probably because the replacement tissues are not as robust as the original ligament, and they are positioned in the same unfavourable biomechanical environment that caused the original ligament to fail in the first instance.
+Various surgical techniques that mimic the procedures used for ligament replacement in humans have been practised for more than five centuries.
+In dogs, techniques using transfer of local tissues have the poorest chance of returning limb function to nearly normal or normal.
+This is probably because the replacement tissues are not as robust as the original ligament and they are positioned in the same unfavourable biomechanical environment that caused the original ligament to fail in the first instance.

 Prosthetic ligament replacement techniques have also been used for many years.
 These are simple techniques that have the ability to return many animals to nearly normal function.
 The primary disadvantages of these techniques are their unpredictability during the early stages of recovery and mechanical limitations in heavy and athletic dogs.
 Some dogs become transiently more lame before improvement occurs.
-Others take many weeks to improve, and a proportion will have on-going knee instability and pain.
-Variations of this technique are most commonly recommended for dogs with traumatic cruciate ligament injuries and in animals where several stabilizers of the knee are damaged, so called “multiligamenous injuries”.
+Others take many weeks to improve and a proportion will have ongoing knee instability and pain.
+Variations of this technique are most commonly recommended for dogs with traumatic cruciate ligament injuries and in animals where several stabilisers of the knee are damaged, so-called “multiligamenous injuries”.

 Treatments that render the cranial cruciate ligament redundant

-This surgery involves creation of an arcuate cut in the top of the tibia and rotation of the plateau segment until the previous slope in the bone is no longer present.
+This surgery involves the creation of a radial cut in the top of the tibia and rotation of the plateau segment until the previous slope in the bone is no longer present.
 The bone is subsequently fixed in this new position using a bone plate and screws.